-The first term on the rhs of Eq.
-(A2) is constant and thus irrelevant.
-The second term corresponds to the Hilbert-Schmidt overlap as used in $J_T$ , Eq.
-(1), up to a prefactor.
-The main difference between $J_T$ and $J{dist}$ is due to the third term, the purity of the propagated density matrix. $J_T$ neglects this term.
-This could potentially disturb convergence, because the functional value of $J_T$ can be decreased by (artificial) purification of the totally mixed states $\hat{\rho}1$ and $\hat{\rho}3$ , cf. Eq.
-(4), instead of being decreased due to the desired approach to the target.
+The first term on the rhs of equation (A2) is constant and thus irrelevant.
+The second term corresponds to the Hilbert-Schmidt overlap as used in J_T , equation (1), up to a prefactor.
+The main difference between J_T and J{dist} is due to the third term, the purity of the propagated density matrix.
+J_T neglects this term.
+This could potentially disturb convergence, because the functional value of J_T can be decreased by (artificial) purification of the totally mixed states $\hat{\rho}1$ and $\hat{\rho}3$, cf. equation (4), instead of being decreased due to the desired approach to the target.
 Note that this problem can only arise for mixed states, i.e., when using the minimal set of states.
-For the reduced sets consisting of d+1, respectively 2d, states, propagation starts from pure states, and the global minimum of $J_T$ is identical to the global minimum of $J{dist}$ .
-Note that the problem of artificial purification is purely hypothetical and was never encountered in our optimizations - 'artificial purification traps' in the optimization landscape of the functional $J_T$ with mixed states are apparantly avoided.
+For the reduced sets consisting of d + 1, respectively 2d, states, propagation starts from pure states, and the global minimum of J_T is identical to the global minimum of J{dist} .
+Note that the problem of artificial purification is purely hypothetical and was never encountered in our optimizations